 Data Distribution Service

-DDS is a suite of open standard designed to handle all the data distribution chores for you: message addressing, data marshaling and demarshaling (so subscribers can be on different platforms than the publisher), delivery, flow control, retries, security, etc. Any node can be a publisher, subscriber, or both simultaneously.
+DDS is a suite of open standards designed to handle all the data distribution chores for you: message addressing, data marshaling and demarshaling (so subscribers can be on different platforms as publishers), delivery, flow control, retries, security, etc. Any node can be a publisher, subscriber, or both simultaneously.
 The DDS publish-subscribe model virtually eliminates complex network programming for distributed applications.
 DDS supports mechanisms that go beyond the basic publish-subscribe model.

 The key benefit is that applications that use DDS for their communications are entirely decoupled.
 Very little design time has to be spent on how to handle their mutual interactions.
 In particular, the applications never need information about the other participating applications, including their existence or locations.

 DDS automatically handles all aspects of data delivery, without requiring any intervention from the user applications, including:

 What happens if data cannot be delivered

 This is made possible by the fact that DDS allows the user to specify Quality of Service (QoS) parameters as a way to configure the guarantees required by the applications when publishing and subscribing to data.
 The QoS settings are configured up-front and require no further effort on the user’s part.
 By exchanging data in a completely anonymous manner, DDS greatly simplifies distributed application design and encourages modular, well-structured programs.